Lasso Meets Horseshoe : A Survey: Statistical Risk Properties

-A multiple testing rule is said to possess asymptotic Bayes optimality under sparsity (ABOS) if it attains the oracular risk as $n \to \infty$. \citet{bogdan2011asymptotic} provided conditions for a few popular testing rules, e.g. Benjamini--Hochberg FDR controlling rule to be ABOS. \citet{datta2013asymptotic} first showed that the decision rule \eqref{eq:hsrule} is also ABOS up to a multiplicative constant if $\tau$ is chosen suitably to reflect the sparsity, namely $\tau = O(\pi)$.
+A multiple testing rule is said to possess asymptotic Bayes optimality under sparsity (ABOS) if it attains the oracle risk as $n \to \infty$. \citet{bogdan2011asymptotic} provided conditions for a few popular testing rules, e.g. Benjamini--Hochberg FDR controlling rule to be ABOS. \citet{datta2013asymptotic} first showed that the horseshoe decision rule \eqref{eq:hsrule} is also ABOS up to a multiplicative constant if $\tau$ is chosen suitably to reflect the sparsity, namely $\tau = O(\pi)$.
 The proof in \citet{datta2013asymptotic} hinges on the concentration of the posterior distribution near $0$ and $1$, depending on the trade-off between signal strength and sparsity.
-In numerical experiments, \citet{datta2013asymptotic} also confirmed that the horseshoe prior induced rule outperforms the shrinkage rule induced by the double-exponential prior under various levels of sparsity.
+In numerical experiments, \citet{datta2013asymptotic} also confirmed that the horseshoe decision rule outperforms the shrinkage rule induced by the double-exponential prior under various levels of sparsity.
 Although $\tau$ is treated as a tuning parameter that mimics $\pi$ in the theoretical treatment, in practice, $\pi$ is an unknown parameter.
-Several authors \cite{datta2013asymptotic, ghosh2016asymptotic, ghosh2016testing,van2016many} have shown that usual estimates of $\tau$ adapts to sparsity, a condition that also guarantees near-minimaxity in estimation. \citet{ghosh2016testing} extended the ABOS property to a wider class of global-local shrinkage priors, with conditions on the slowly varying tails of the local shrinkage prior.
-They have also shown that the testing rule under a horseshoe-type prior is \textit{exactly} ABOS, when $\lim_{n \to \infty} \tau/p \in (0, \infty)$.
+Several authors \citep{datta2013asymptotic, ghosh2016asymptotic, ghosh2016testing,van2016many} have shown that usual estimates of $\tau$ adapts to sparsity, a condition that also guarantees near-minimaxity in estimation. \citet{ghosh2016testing} extended the ABOS property to a wider class of global-local shrinkage priors, with conditions on the slowly varying tails of the local shrinkage prior. \citet{ghosh2016testing} prove a stronger result, namely, the testing rule under a global-local prior attains the ABOS property \textit{exactly}, when the global shrinkage parameter $\tau$ is of the same asymptotic order as the sparsity proportion $\pi$.